METAIRIE, La. -- New Orleans Saints defensive end Cameron Jordan has been the heart and soul of the Saints' defense for most of his career.

 Those intangibles will be needed this weekend as the Saints (2-1) attempt to bounce back from their first loss of the season against the Falcons in Atlanta (1 p.m.
 ET, Fox).
 Some players might downplay the notion of a rivalry game, but Jordan fully embraces it, calling it "Falcons hate week" when the NFC South rival is on the schedule.

 "There's going to be five days of 'Screw them.
 The coach, the city, the GM that used to work for us.
 Everybody's got to get it.
-And the city feels that,'" Jordan said on his podcast 'Off the Edge with Cam Jordan.'
+And the city feels that,'" Jordan said on his podcast "Off the Edge with Cam Jordan."

 Jordan's 27th edition of Falcons hate week will look a little different this year, as he's likely to have a significantly reduced role behind younger players like Carl Granderson (27) and Chase Young (25).
 Jordan has started all three games but played only 29% of the snaps in the Saints' 15-12 loss to the Philadelphia Eagles last week, the lowest amount of his career.

-"I think we'll see a little bit more of those other guys," said Saints coach Dennis Allen.
+"I think we'll see a little bit more of those other guys," Saints coach Dennis Allen said.
 "It boils down to effectiveness.
 And I think those two guys have been playing at a pretty high level.
 It's no disrespect or anything negative towards Cam.
 It's kind of how this game goes at some point in time.
 But he's still an extremely important part of what we do."

 The Saints will be facing a Falcons team they beat 48-17 in the 2023 season finale, a game capped by a controversial Jamaal Williams touchdown run out of victory formation on their final drive.
 The touchdown caused Allen to publicly apologize to the Falcons and then-coach Arthur Smith after the players changed the play in the huddle.